islamazhar/Arana-Public/README.md

 Questions?
 ---------------------
-We are always looking for ways to improve our codes and our pipeline of our tool.
-For any bugs please email at: mislam9@wisc.edu or create a pull request.
+We are always looking for ways to improve code and  pipeline of our tool.
+For any bugs/improvements/questions, please feel free to shoot an email at: [mislam9@wisc.edu](mailto:mislam9@wisc.edu) or create a pull request.

 Citations
 ------------------------------